 - College will not release name(s) of student(s) involved pending notifying family.

 - College will confirm off-campus inquires based on other public record contact.

 1. Announce counseling services; group counseling in centralized area (possibly student center) meet with specific groups directly affected (classmates, organizations, etc.)

 2. The President or other senior staff member should send official letter/response of sympathy to parents, spouse, or guardian.

-3. The institution should decide whom (if) a representative from the institution will attend the funeral as representative of the institution (such as President, Vice President for Academic and Student Affairs, Academic Advisor, and Instructor.)
+3. The institution should decide whom (if) a representative from the institution will attend the funeral as representative of the institution (such as President, Vice President for Student Affairs, Vice President for Academic Affairs, Academic Advisor, and Instructor.)

 4. The institution should send flowers, unless family requests otherwise (Funds from Student Life budget.)